-The housing support workers have been trained to assist individuals in their physical and emotional recovery from the trauma of domestic violence.
+Our housing support workers are experienced in supporting victims of family and domestic violence with their physical and emotional recovery from the trauma of domestic violence.
 Referrals to professional counselling can be organised through Anglicare WA's extensive range of services.

 The service is designed to be culturally sensitive.